Are Online Casino Games Legal in South Africa? (6 November 2025)

 Are online casino games legal in South Africa?

-Why do South African betting sites offer casino-style games if national law still bans “interactive gambling”?
+Why do some South African betting sites still offer casino-style games?

-Do I need to worry about using a licensed South African betting site?
+Is it safe to use a licensed South African betting site?

 Are there any legal standalone online casinos in South Africa?

 No. Independent online casinos cannot obtain a South African licence.
-Only provincially licensed bookmakers can legally provide casino-style games.
+Only provincially licensed bookmakers may operate online betting platforms, and their authority to offer casino-style games is now under review.

 How can I confirm a betting site is licensed?

-Check the footer of the website for a provincial licence number and regulator details.
-You can also verify the licence directly on the relevant provincial gambling board’s website.
+Check the footer of the betting site for a South African licence number and regulatory information.
+You can also verify a licence directly through the relevant provincial gambling authority’s official website.
+This helps ensure that the operator is locally licensed and subject to South African law.

 ❓FAQ